Imbongi: Purpose

+he can recite poems without having prepared them beforehand."

 An imbongi claims to be able to summon the presence of departed ancestors and facilitate communication between them and the living.
 It is believed that they imbue their poetry with power by invoking the names of departed ancestors.
 Ceremonial praises of an imbongi are used to ensure the beneficent attention of royal ancestors to the king and to his kingdom.

 The Xhosa imbongi is not an entertainer, nor is he limited to just performing poetry for the royal family.
 The imbongi is permitted to criticize communities, use suggestive language, and make outrageous statements that are normally regarded as unacceptable for the average Xhosa man.

 It is considered shameful to kill an imbongi in battle, even if he actively aggravates soldiers.

 Characteristics

 The imbongi's performance style is generally aggressive and intimidating, and may include brandishing spears or fighting sticks and occasionally hurling them into the ground to agitate the ancestors.

 Imbongi performances can often be cryptic, referring to circumstances or qualities in abstracted, allusive metaphors.
 They are comparable to the court jester in European literature.
 As an important aspect of Xhosan political ritual, the imbongi on occasion deliberately bewilders his audience by making outrageous claims or using obscene language.

 The Xhosa imbongi is often a member of the royal entourage.
 On significant public occasions, he recites poetry in praise of the chief, referring to the chief's lineage, qualities, and actions.
 The imbongi may include relevant social or political commentary.

 Outside of his royal duties, an imbongi performs for his community on a regular basis.

 Although the majority of iimbongi are male, women and children may take on the role.
 Only men, however, dress in the traditional garments of an imbongi during ceremonial occasions.